szikszail/require-it/README.md

 ### `requireIt(moduleName)`

-Requires the given local module, indenpendent on which level is it.
+Requires the given local module, independent of which level it is.

 #### `requireIt.resolve(moduleName)`

-Returns the local path which could be required by `require`.
+Returns the local path, which could be required by `require`.

 #### `requireIt.directory(moduleName)`

-Returns the local path wich could be required by `require` without the main JS file, ie. the path to the module's directory.
+Returns the local path, which could be required by `require` without the main JS file, i.e., the path to the module's directory.

 ### `requireGlobal(globalModuleName)`